 To boost the uptake of methods and products, training activities for knowledge exchange and capacity building will involve inventory compilers, scientific and technical expert in relevant fields (e.g. atmospheric inverse modelling and data assimilation, remote sensing, environmental monitoring and observation, terrestrial ecosystem modelling, GHG inventory, climate policies), national and EU policy-makers.
-In particular, the project will organise an open training event for the FIT-IC targeting inventory compilers which, as mentioned above, will most likely be organised back-to-back with an EYE-CLIMA training event on the use of atmospheric based emissions estimates by inventory agencies..
+In particular, the project will organise an open training event for the FIT-IC targeting inventory compilers which, as mentioned above, will most likely be organised back-to-back with an EYE-CLIMA training event on the use of atmospheric based emissions estimates by inventory agencies.
+This training event will be organized towards the end of the project in late autumn 2026.